theMansib/sd-webui-lobe-theme/README.md

 #### Method 1

-Search for `Lobe Theme` or `Kitchen Theme` in the stable diffusion webui plugin market and install it.
+Search for `Lobe Theme` or `Kitchen Theme` in the stable diffusion WebUI plugin market and install it.

 > \[!NOTE]
 >